Robert Land Academy: Abuse of students and closure

 Robert Land Academy hired a non-classroom instructor who had a criminal conviction for 'negligence performing a military duty' related to a 16-year-old Somalian teen's death, according to an October 2025 CBC article.
-The school brought him on just months after he was released from serving a year in jail.
+Identified in the article as Mark Adam Boland, the school brought him on just months after he was released from serving a year in jail in the aftermath of the Somalia affair.

 In March 1998, two boys, Matt Toppi, 17 years of age, and Christopher Brown, 16 years of age, ran away from Robert Land Academy and were killed after being struck by a freight train.
 The Prince George Citizen reported that "original reports from police indicated that the deaths were part of a suicide pact.
 But one of the victims' family said they were told Monday by police that Toppi was trying to save the second boy when the pair were hit by the train."
-Robert Land Academy also came under fire due to some of its students saying that it had partly been due to the stressful and intense, military-like environment that Robert Land Academy had.
+Robert Land Academy also came under fire due to some of its students blaming the deaths in part on the stressful and intense, military-like environment at the school.

 In January 2001, four teens went AWOL from Robert Land Academy.
 One youth was quickly apprehended.
 The remaining three youths spent the night hiding in a barn in Smithville.
 The next morning, the remaining three youths stole a car and drove it to Toronto where it was abandoned.
 After calling a parent for help, two of the boys were returned to the school.
 As punishment, the two youths, ages 17 and 15, spent seven days confined to a hallway of Robert Land Academy and were only allowed a meager diet of limited rations.
 They were forced to sleep in the hallway and when they weren't sleeping they had to clean the corridor with a steel pad.
 In court, the Judge stated that "the boys were despondent with their situation at the academy" and "they had not stolen the car out of greed, but as a way to get home".
 Because of this, the boys were both granted conditional discharges.

 As of December 2024, there were over fifty lawsuits pending for alleged sexual and physical abuse.
-As of October 4, 2025 one lawyer was representing 120 students.
+As of October 4, 2025, one lawyer was representing 120 students.

 On April 9, 2025, The Walrus reported on the announced closure of RLA.
 RLA officially announced that the school would be closing in June 2025.

-Centauri Summer Arts Camp

-For 25 seasons (1995 to 2019) the property was used by the Centauri Summer Arts Camp during the summer.
-This overnight arts camp closed its doors after 2019, in part due to the COVID-19 pandemic preventing operations the following year.